 Any questions or help needed regarding CSULB IRB?
 Please send an email to IRB@csulb.edu.

-1) In order to better serve CSULB research community, starting on August 5th we are going to provide Virtual Office Hours via Zoom meetings, 2-3 pm, every Wednesday.
-Please feel free to email IRB@csulb.edu to schedule one-on-one Zoom consulting session with the IRB staff.
+1) In order to better serve CSULB research community, the IRB office provides Virtual Office Hours via Zoom meetings, 2-3 pm, every Wednesday.
+Please feel free to email IRB@csulb.edu to schedule the one-on-one Zoom consulting session with the IRB staff.
 You will have an option to choose whether you allow the session to be recorded for follow-up purpose.

 2) IRB Response to COVID-19 Challenges, Phase-2